andiwand/ptbridge/README.md

 to translate them and inflexible.
 So there is only a handful of protocols implemented and these could be unstable.

-It is not possible to pass generic data through pt networks, like over udp or tcp.
+It is not possible to pass generic data through pt networks, like usually over ip, tcp or udp.

 ## Supported protocols